GED Alternatives-What State Has The Easiest GED Test

 The GED test includes four subtests (or modules) that may be taken one at a time.

-The earlier Language Arts (or Literacy) Writing sub-test is now embedded in the other four sections, so the GED test has four subtests in the fields of Mathematics (Math), Social Studies, Science, and Language Arts (Literacy).
+The earlier Language Arts (English Literacy) Writing sub-test is now embedded in the other four sections, so the GED test has four subtests in the fields of

-The HiSET exam is comprised of five subtests covering the academic subject areas of Language Arts-Reading, Language Arts-Writing, Mathematics, Science, and Social Studies.
+The HiSET exam comprises five subtests covering the academic subject areas of Language Arts-Reading, Language Arts-Writing, Mathematics, Science, and Social Studies.
 These subject tests can also be taken separately.

 Both options (GED and HiSET) are available in English and Spanish in most states, and for applicants with disabilities, accommodations are offered all across the country upon timely request.